bgpalan/code-challenge/README.md

 ### Assumptions
 * Names are very tricky (It is different in different cultures ) and a perfect solution is not possible :) , So I have assumed that the Supported language is only English
 * The Salutation is optional and I have assumed that the salutation should have minimum of 2 chars and max of 4 .
-Possible examples are Mr. / Miss. , It is Quite possible to have spaces before or after the dot
+Possible examples are Mr. / Miss. , It is Quite possible to have spaces before or after the dot(When the salutation is less than 2 or more than 4 characters, The API will throw an error )
 * Suffix is optional and is at the end of the name starting with a comma and ending in a dot.
 Comma can start or end with space and there could be a space before or after the dot
 * Name forms the middle of the string , It is mandatory might have middle name as well as last name.
-I have assumed that the first name should have a min length of 5 characters
+I have assumed that the first name should have a min length of 5 characters (When the first name is less than 5 characters, The API will throw an error )
 * The name is of the format ```Salutation.
 Firstname middleName Lastname , Suffix.```.
 Here Salutation, middleName, lastName and suffix are optional .
-Any name that does not match this is deemed as invalid
+(Any name that does not match this is deemed as invalid and the API will thrown an error)

 ## Setup

 ## Simplest way
 The simplest way is to use the docker file provided in the project .
 This assumes that you have a docker installation in your PC
-* clone the project and switch to the ```docker``` folder
+* clone the project with the command ```git clone https://github.com/bgpalan/code-challenge.git``` and switch to the ```code-challange/docker``` folder
 * Simply type ```docker build -t challange:latest```.
 This will build a docker image with name challange
 * Then type ```docker run -it -p "8080:8080" challange``` .
 This command will
     * clone the repo
     * Build the project , RUN ALL THE UNIT TESTS by downloading all the dependencies
     * Start the server and expose the port (So your will be available at ```http://localhost:8080/api/v1/migrate```)
+    * wait for the process to complete (It takes about 40 seconds to complete) and the server to start
 * If you have completed the step head over to ```Using the service``` section !

 ## A bit hard way :)